mskowron0819/codeQuest/README.md

-#Simple application with API.
+# Simple application with API.

 It allows to:

--List movies.
+* List movies.
--Order movies by name (ascending and descending).
+* Order movies by name (ascending and descending).
--Display Rating distribution after selecting a movie.
+* Display Rating distribution after selecting a movie.
--Display average rating.
+* Display average rating.
--Add rating.
+* Add rating.